CenturyLinkCloud/GettingStarted/AppFog/deploy-an-application-to-appfog.md

   "attachments": [],
   "related_products": [],
   "related_questions": [],
-  "preview" : "Setup and deploy an application to AppFog using the Control Portal and Cloud Foundry CLI.", "thumbnail": "../images/appfog-deploy-preview.png", "contentIsHTML": false
+  "preview" : "Create an Org and deploy an application to AppFog using the Control Portal and Cloud Foundry CLI.", "thumbnail": "../images/appfog-deploy-preview.png", "contentIsHTML": false
 }}}